Tej Bahadur Sapru: Early life and career

-Tej Bahadur Sapru was born in Aligarh in the United Provinces (now Uttar Pradesh), in a Kashmiri Pandit family.
+Sapru was born on 8 December 1875 in Aligarh in the North-Western Provinces of British India (now in Uttar Pradesh, India) into a Kashmiri Pandit family.
 Sapru was the only son of Ambika Prasad Sapru, a zemindar, and his wife Gaura Sapru (née Hukku).
 Sapru's mother Gaura was the sister of Niranjan Hukku, whose daughter Uma was married to Shyamlal Nehru, a first cousin of Jawaharlal Nehru.
-Sapru was also an eighth cousin of Allama Iqbal, national poet of Pakistan and a Muslim ideologue who was among those who formulated the very idea of Pakistan in the 1930s.
+Sapru was also an eighth cousin of Muhammad Iqbal, a Muslim ideologue who was among those who formulated the very idea of Pakistan in the 1930s, who was later given the title of the national poet of Pakistan.

 He was educated at the Agra College.
 Sapru worked in the Allahabad High Court as a lawyer where Purushottam Das Tandon, a future nationalist leader, worked as his junior.
 He later served as a dean of the Banaras Hindu University.
 On 13 December 1930, Sapru was admitted to the Middle Temple, but withdrew on 14 January 1932 without being called to the English bar.